 About Reading Language Arts

 The ability to communicate-to read, write, listen, and speak well-is the key to success in school and in life.
-To ensure that all students read with meaning, write clearly, and speak and listen effectively, the Lincoln Public Schools provide a comprehensive, balanced and inclusive language arts program.
+To ensure that all students read with meaning, write clearly, and speak and listen effectively, the Lincoln Public Schools provide a comprehensive language arts program.
 The following basic components are included in the LPS K-6 program:

 K-6 Language Arts Curriculum Specialist